 - Land/buildings to schools and nurseries – class T

-Planning Policy Guidance (PPG) also states that to assist Local Planning Authorities (LPAs) on whether prior approval is required in an area at risk of flooding, the applicant should provide:
+Planning Policy Guidance (PPG) also states that to assist LPAs on whether prior approval is required in an area at risk of flooding, the applicant should provide:

 “an assessment of flood risk.
 This should demonstrate how the flood risks to the development will be managed so that it remains safe through its lifetime.”

 What type of changes do not require a flood risk assessment?

 For the following classifications there is no mandatory requirement to get a flood risk assessment: